 He started his professional foodservice career when he was 14, and has been working in kitchens and bakeshops ever since.
 In high school, he made sandwiches at a pizza parlor in Cape Cod.
 He then started working for acclaimed chef Cindy Wolf at Savannah restaurant while attending the University of Maryland, Baltimore County.

 After graduating, Chef Goldman left Baltimore to earn his Baking and Pastry Arts Certificate from The Culinary Institute of America at Greystone in California’s Napa Valley.
 While in Napa, he was a stagiere at The French Laundry, working under celebrated pastry chef Stephen Durfee.
-Chef Goldman left California to become executive pastry chef at the Vail Cascade Hotel and Resort in the mountains of Vail, CO, where he worked with such notable chefs as Jesse Llapitan, now executive chef of the Houstonian in Houston, TX; and Jason Rogers, currently at the Borgata in Atlantic City, NJ.
+Chef Goldman left California to become executive pastry chef at the Vail Cascade Hotel and Resort in the mountains of Vail, CO, where he worked with such notable chefs as Jesse Llapitan, now executive chef at the Palace Hotel in San Francisco, CA; and Jason Rogers, currently corporate chef at Oskar Blues Brewery in Longmont, CO.
 He then went to bake bread for Todd English ’82 at Olives in Washington, DC, working under Executive Chef Steve Mannino ’95.
 Chef Goldman came full circle in 2000 when he returned to Baltimore to open his own business.

 Known for its out-of-the-ordinary creations inspired by just about anything, Charm City Cakes offers special-occasion cakes made to order, each taking anywhere from 10 to 200 hours to complete.
 Chef Goldman often uses drills, power saws, belt sanders, and blowtorches in making his cakes.Before long, the recognition—as well as the cake orders—started pouring in.
 Baltimore City Paper included him on its Best of Baltimore list in both 2002 and 2003, and he was named one of Baltimore’s Up and Comers in 2005.
 His celebrity customers have ranged from Hillary Clinton to Alice Cooper.